ktallett/bearbeiten/README.md

-# Bearbeiten - Text Editor
+# Eddy - Text Editor

 A lightweight text editor built with C++ and Qt 6 for developers and writers.